 Contra-flow bike lanes are new to Wellington, and not yet common in New Zealand, but are used in many countries including Australia.
 They allow people to cycle in both directions on one-way streets.
 Contra-flow lanes work best in streets with low traffic flows and low average speeds.

-The Wellington streets, or sections of street, where these are proposed, would remain one-way for cars but become two-way for bikes.
+The Wellington streets, or sections of street, where these have been proposed, would remain one-way for cars but become two-way for bikes.
 People on bikes would share the one-way traffic lane but could also ride in the opposite direction on a cycle-only contra-flow lane.
 The street layout would vary depending on the location, but in most cases the contra-flow lanes would likely be on the road and within the existing road space.

 This type of cycle lane:

 The contra-flow lanes that were proposed for Wellington would mostly not affect on-street parking.
-In Cuba Street, for instance, we are proposing to put a contra-flow lane between the parallel parking spaces and the one-way traffic lane.
+In Cuba Street, for instance, we proposed putting a contra-flow lane between the parallel parking spaces and the one-way traffic lane.
 A buffer space between the parked cars and bike lane would reduce the risk from people opening car doors and provide space for people getting out of cars.

-In Willeston Street, where there is no parking, we are proposing a design similar to this one in Melbourne.
+In Willeston Street, where there is no parking, we proposed a design similar to this one in Melbourne.